 10. Love-bombing; beware of fake kindness.

-This too is a ‘look beyond the surface’ thing, but it’s a distinct concept of its own as well.
-It is also another potential pitfall of relationships that move too fast, as a relationship that moves too fast is more likely to involve someone who gets lured in with fake kindness, only to be abused later on down the road.
+Yet another potential pitfall of relationships that move too fast, as a relationship that moves too fast is more likely to involve someone who gets lured in with false kindness, only to be abused later on down the road.

 Love-bombing is something I’ve come to learn about and understand somewhat recently.
 If you’re curious to know more, I would suggest reading about this from other sources, as there are plenty of great articles out there that go more in-depth about how to identify signs of love-bombing, and what to do about it.